 Protocol amendments and renewals

-Protocol amendments must be submitted to the Campus IRB, DUHS IRB, IACUC, or IBC for any proposed changes to approved research protocols.
-The proposed revised activities cannot begin until approval is obtained from the regulatory body.
+Protocol amendments to approved research protocols must be submitted to the Campus IRB, DUHS IRB, IACUC, or IBC.
+The proposed revisions cannot be instituted until approval is obtained from the regulatory body.

 - For Campus IRB protocols, submit an amendment request form along with a copy of the approved protocol with the proposed amendments in track changes.